sacmii/rn-float-box/README.md

 | `getPanGestureState`  | None                        | Get the current state of the pan gesture.                                 |
 | `setPinchGestureState`| `enabled: boolean`          | Enable or disable the pinch gesture.                                      |
 | `getPinchGestureState`| None                        | Get the current state of the pinch gesture.                               |

+### Contributing

+Contributions are welcome!
+Feel free to open an issue or submit a pull request if you find a bug or have a feature request.
+See the [contributing guide](./CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

 ### License